 - Asking – The acupuncturist will do a thorough intake including health history, and subjective complaints.

-- Meridan diagnosis – Feeling for obstruction, blockages, heat, cold, tension along the acupuncture meridians.
+- Meridian diagnosis – Feeling for obstruction, blockages, heat, cold, tension along the acupuncture meridians.

 - Pulse diagnosis – The palpating of the pulse is the most thorough, all encompassing technique.
 Along the radial artery there are locations which correspond to different organs.
 The acupuncturist will feel these locations and record the quality.
 There are 28 classical qualities.
 For example, a wiry quality in the liver position will indicate energy stagnation in the Liver.